 Students are to be informed of a teacher's grading criteria at the beginning of each year or semester course.

-For students in grades 7-12, work is graded using the following formula:
+For students in grades 7-12, courses will be graded using the following formula:

 - ➤ Major tests, projects, etc. = 60% - ➤ Minor quizzes, classwork, etc. = 40%

 \Career Tech courses will be graded using the following formula: